Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding

 \subsubsection{Efficient Data Consistency via iGROG}

 The main cost in \eqref{eq:unroll_dc} arises from evaluating $\bcA^{H}\bcA(\cdot)$, which relies on NUFFTs.
-To accelerate this step, we use iGROG, which learns an INR of the gridding kernel.
+To accelerate this step, we use iGROG, which learns an INR of the gridding kernel across multi-channel coils.
 Using calibration data, the INR is trained to map $n$ offset vectors $\bd_1,\ldots,\bd_n$, corresponding to displacements between non-Cartesian samples and a target Cartesian grid point, to a kernel $G_{\bpsi^*}(\bd_1,\ldots,\bd_n)$.
-For each target grid location, nearby source samples are selected, the kernel is evaluated at their relative displacements, and the resulting weights are used to compute the target k-space value.
+For each target grid location, nearby source samples are selected, the kernel is evaluated at their relative displacements, and the resulting kernel weights are used to compute the target k-space value.
 This enables GRAPPA-like~\cite{griswold2002generalized} interpolation and, through the use of an INR, generalizes across the diverse orientations encountered in the trajectory.
 This allows us to first grid the non-Cartesian data onto a Cartesian grid, after which NUFFTs can be replaced by efficient FFTs.
-The upper left part of Fig.~\ref{fig:method} illustrates this process.
+The upper left part of Figure~\ref{fig:method} illustrates this process.

 The approach provides flexibility to trade off accuracy and noise amplification against speed.
 By using an oversampled grid, interpolation quality improves (since the interpolation distances are smaller), but reconstruction time increases.
-In our experiments, we used a $\times1.5$ oversampling ratio with 5 input points per interpolation, achieving high-quality reconstructions while retaining substantial speed-ups.
-The INR training is fast (under 25~s) and can be performed during MRF acquisition immediately after calibration data is acquired.
-Once trained, gridding the full dataset is also efficient (under 3~s), yielding data on a Cartesian grid for subsequent FFT-based DC updates.
+In our experiments, we used a $\times1.5$ oversampling ratio with 5 k-space data points per coil channel, achieving high-quality reconstructions while retaining substantial speed-ups.
+Across all acquisitions considered in this work, INR training completed in under 25~s and can be performed during MRF acquisition immediately after calibration data are acquired.
+Once trained, gridding of the dataset is likewise efficient, completing in under 3~s and yielding data on a Cartesian grid for subsequent FFT-based DC updates.